Here’s how experts say to stop those discipline disagreements.

 Be willing to compromise

 Once you have a clearer sense of what you want to do—or not do—the next step is to seek an understanding of where your partner is coming from, too.
-From there, the goal should be combining both value systems in ways that both partners can feel good about, says marriage retreat founder Dr. Wyatt Fisher.
+From there, the goal should be combining both value systems in ways that both partners can feel good about, says Dr. Wyatt Fisher, Psy.D., a licensed psychologist and author of Total Marriage Refresh.

 “For example, a wife may desire empathy for her middle school son struggling in school and not think daily homework checks are needed.
 However, the husband may desire accountability and want him to prove he's doing his homework to develop self-discipline," says Dr. Fisher.
 “In reality, both values are important, empathizing with the challenges faced by the student but also requiring some level of accountability to ensure he stays motivated."